piotrcurious/simple_furnace/README.md

 - To ensure the safety and efficiency of the oil furnace operation by controlling the airflow and monitoring the temperature.
 - To prevent the input fan from stalling and the output fan from overloading by using feedback mechanisms and corrective actions.
 - To detect and recover from software failures by using a watchdog timer.
-- To provide a clear and informative visualization of the state of the furnace by using a VT100 terminal.
+- To provide a clear and informative visualization of the state of the furnace by using VT100 terminal.